 By the early 1800s, Lawrason emancipated a salve named William Gordon after payment of 120 pounds (The tax records use "Goddard" and "Gordon" interchangeably.
 When Goddard lived in his small frame house valued at $150 with his wife and dog, he was a free man engaged in carpentry.

 Over the next 19 years, William Goddard’s name appeared frequently in deeds, emancipation papers and census and tax records.
 He purchased his own half - acre market in the 900 block of Wilkes street for $900.
 Goddard also facilitated the freedom of many other Blacks.

 Godard's first acts of his freedom apparently centered around members of his family.
-He purchased his bother Jack from Benjamin Dulaney, and Lawrason arranged to free Goddard’ s son, William.
-Goddard assisted 18 African-0 Americans in Securing their freedom.
+He purchased his bother Jack from Benjamin Dulaney, and Lawrason arranged to free Goddard’s son, William.
+Goddard assisted 18 African-Americans in securing their freedom.

 In his will, Goddard ensured that his family would continue to own his property.
 Son William inherited "my black colt and small buffaloe cow."
-He appointed "my friends" Spencer Gray and Thomas Lawerson- James’ s son- as exectors.
-Singed with an X, William Goddard’ s will perpetuated his achievements and set conditions for several others to be free.
+He appointed "my friends" Spencer Gray and Thomas Lawrason - James’s son - as executors.
+Singed with an X, William Goddard’s will perpetuated his achievements and set conditions for several others to be free.
 He was an extraordinary man.

 Pamela Cressey is the Alexandria City Archaeologist.